 The simplest such measure, called DFFITS, compares the predicted value for case \(i\) with what would be obtained when that observation is excluded.

-\[\begin{eqnarray*} \text{DFFITS}_i & = & \frac{\hat{y}_i - \hat{y}_{(-i)}}{\sqrt{\text{MSE}_{(-i)}\; h_i}} \\ & = & e^\star_{(-i)} \times \sqrt{\frac{h_i}{1-h_i}} \;\; . \end{eqnarray*}\]
+\[\begin{aligned} \text{DFFITS}_i & = & \frac{\hat{y}_i - \hat{y}_{(-i)}}{\sqrt{\text{MSE}_{(-i)}\; h_i}} \\ & = & e^\star_{(-i)} \times \sqrt{\frac{h_i}{1-h_i}} \;\; . \end{aligned}\]

 The first equation gives the signed difference in fitted values in units of the standard deviation of that difference weighted by leverage; the second version (Belsley et al., 1980) represents that as a product of residual and leverage.
 A rule of thumb is that an observation is deemed to be influential if \(| \text{DFFITS}_i | > 2 \sqrt{(p+1) / n}\).

 Influence can also be assessed in terms of the change in the estimated coefficients \(\mathbf{b} = \widehat{\mathbf{\beta}}\) versus their values \(\mathbf{b}_{(-i)}\) when case \(i\) is removed.
-Cook’s distance, \(D_i\), summarizes the size of the difference as a weighted sum of squares of \(\mathbf{d} =\mathbf{b} - \mathbf{b}_{(-i)}\) (Cook, 1977).
+Cook’s distance, \(D_i\), summarizes the size of the difference as a weighted sum of squares of the differences \(\mathbf{d} =\mathbf{b} - \mathbf{b}_{(-i)}\) (Cook, 1977).

 \[ D_i = \mathbf{d}^\mathsf{T}\, (\mathbf{X}^\mathsf{T}\mathbf{X}) \,\mathbf{d} / (p+1) \hat{\sigma}^2 \] This can be re-expressed in terms of the components of residual and leverage

-\[ D_i = \frac{e^\star_{(-i)}}{p+1} \times \frac{h_i}{(1- h_i)^2} \]
+\[ D_i = \frac{e^{\star 2}_{(-i)}}{p+1} \times \frac{h_i}{(1- h_i)} \]

-Cook’s distance is in the metric of an \(F\) distribution with $p% and \(n − p\) degrees of freedom, so values $D_i > 4/n are considered large.
+Cook’s distance is in the metric of an \(F\) distribution with \(p\) and \(n − p\) degrees of freedom, so values \(D_i > 4/n\) are considered large.

-6.6.5 Influence plots
+6.6.2 Influence plots

-The most common plot to detect influence is a plot of the studentized residuals versus hat values, as shown in Figure 6.25 for the demonstration dataset constructed in Section 6.6.1.
-In this plot, notable cutoffs for hatvalues at \(2 \bar{h}\) and \(3 \bar{h}\) are shown by dashed vertical lines and horizontal cutoffs for studentize residuals are shown at values of \(\pm 2\).
+This is shown in Figure 6.25 for the demonstration dataset constructed in Section 6.6.1.
+In this plot, notable cutoffs for hatvalues at \(2 \bar{h}\) and \(3 \bar{h}\) are shown by dashed vertical lines and horizontal cutoffs for studentized residuals are shown at values of \(\pm 2\).

-once <- both[c(1:16, 62, 63, 64),]
+once <- both[c(1:16, 62, 63, 64),] # unique observations

 once.mod <- lm(y ~ x, data=once)